ED REFORM:

 More on the impacts of federal funding freezes in Vermont:

 The administration has fired tens of thousands of federal employees, with plans to fire at least a hundred thousand more.
-Courts have ordered a temporary pause on layoffs and reinstated employees within several agencies.
-However, many of Vermont’s roughly 5,000 federal employees remain uncertain on how much longer they will have a job.
+While lower courts ordered a temporary pause on layoffs within several agencies, the Supreme Court ruled on July 8 that firings may continue while legal challenges to the layoffs progress.
+This decision leaves many of Vermont’s roughly 5,000 federal employees uncertain about how much longer they will have a job.

 Note: These numbers should be taken as estimates rather than an exact count.
 There are some differences in timing and methodology resulting in discrepancies in the reported federal employees in the state.